-The UK government has recently announced its intention to ban sales of new petrol and diesel cars from 2040 to combat rising levels of air pollution (in particular NOx) and address climate change concerns.
+In 2020 the UK government announced its intention to ban sales of new petrol and diesel cars from 2030 to combat rising levels of air pollution (in particular NOx) and address climate change concerns.
 The implication is that the number of 'pure' (i.e. not hybrid) electric vehicles (EVs) on the road will increase rapidly; there is some evidence this is already starting.
 If EVs are to have a similar range to today's petrol/diesel cars, they will need to have large capacity batteries installed (for example, an EV with a 310-mile (500kms) range requires a battery capacity of 90kWh).
 This raises the crucial question for the planning system of providing infrastructure for EV battery recharging.

 Residential charging is probably the current norm but using a typical generator size of 3.7kW (as currently installed as standard on board EVs, with similar electrical usage as a domestic kettle), this would take 19 hours to re-charge the battery (assuming a typical run-down state of 25% of maximum).
 The lower capacity (and lower range <100miles) Nissan Leaf would take about 6 hours.
-The availability of larger capacity on-board generators (7kW) is emerging, which would halve these times, but this is then the maximum that would be possible using current standard domestic electricity supply (single phase 240volt).
-However, residential charging is only allowed where offroad parking is available.
+Larger capacity on-board generators (7kW) are now available, halving these times, but this is the maximum currently possible using the current standard domestic electricity supply (single phase 240volt).
+However, residential charging is only allowed where off-road parking is available.